 The likelihood of anchor snags associated with transmission cable operation would be insignificant.
-Transmission cables would be buried to the prescribed depths, which would mitigate the potential for vessel anchors hooking onto the transmission cable and damaging the vessels or the transmission Anchors could become snagged on the concrete mats used to cover portions of the cable. transmission cable that could not be buried.
-The total area over which concrete mats would be used to cover the transmission cable represents less than 0.001 percent of the acreage of the Lake Champlain Segment, and less than 0.001 percent of the acreage of the waterbodies along the entire aquatic portion of the proposed Project route: therefore, effects on vessels or vessel anchors would be minimal.
+Transmission cables would be buried to the prescribed depths, which would mitigate the potential for vessel anchors hooking onto the transmission cable and damaging the vessels or the transmission cable.
+Anchors could become snagged on the concrete mats used to cover portions of the transmission cable that could not be buried.
+The total area over which concrete mats would be used to cover the transmission cable represents less than 0.001 percent of the acreage of the Lake Champlain Segment; therefore, effects on vessels or vessel anchors would be minimal.
 In addition, the water depth in those areas would be greater than the length of the anchor chains used by most vessels currently operating on Lake Champlain.
-If an anchor snag occurs, the vessel crew would notify the USCG and TDI-NE, which would repair the cables (if necessary), transport a new anchor to the barge, cut the snagged anchor chain, and recover the snagged anchor, if possible.
-In coordination with stakeholders, an Anchor Snag Manual would be developed that would identify appropriate protocols for addressing anchor snags.
+If an anchor snag occurs, the vessel crew would notify the USCG and TDI-NE, and TDI-NE would repair the cables (if necessary), transport a new anchor to the barge, cut the snagged anchor chain, and recover the snagged anchor, if possible.
+If an Anchor Snag Manual is required, TDI-NE, would develop the manual in coordination with appropriate stakeholders and the manual would identify appropriate protocols, such as those described above, for addressing anchor snags.
 The proposed manual would include a navigation risk assessment discussing anticipated effects on current and future commercial vessels.
 Prior to construction, the USCG would review the Anchor Snag Manual and the associated navigation risk assessment.

 The effects of magnetic properties of the transmission cable on mechanical navigational compass readings would be insignificant (Exponent 2014a).
-For cables buried at 4 feet and separated by a distance of 1 foot, the maximum deviance from magnetic north at 19 feet above the water would be an estimated 20 degrees at approximately 20 feet east or west from the cables.
+For cables buried at 3 feet and strapped together, the maximum deviance from magnetic north at 19 feet above the water would be an estimated 2.9 degrees directly over the cables and an estimated 1.6 degrees at approximately 10 feet east or west from the cables.
 The deviance from magnetic north would be reduced to 0 at a distance of 50 feet from the cables.
 This effect is likely to be limited to the upper (north of MP 12) and lower (south of MP 68) reaches of Lake Champlain, where the proposed transmission cable would be buried in waters less than 50 feet deep.
-The calculated deviance would be less where the cables are installed in deeper water or where the cables are closer together (TDI-NE 2014a).
+The calculated deviance would be less where the cables are installed in deeper water (TDI-NE 2014a).